-Both the physical and occupational therapist may assist you in changing and enhancing your loved one's environment to improve function and safety.
+Both a physical and occupational therapist may assist you in changing and enhancing your loved one's environment to improve function and safety.
 Environmental modifications such as adding signs on bathroom doors and labeling drawers for socks and shirts may allow a person with dementia to function at the highest level possible for as long as possible.

 In the mid-stages of Alzheimer's and dementia, challenging behaviors are most often present during bathing, toileting, dressing and eating – all areas of expertise for an occupational therapist.
 Occupational therapists can provide instruction on how to manage these daily tasks safely and with as minimal stress as possible.
 Even if you believe your loved one now has a limited ability to learn new things, occupational therapy treatment can be helpful.

 Physical therapy can assess one's ability to walk safely, the risk of falls, and other functional tasks.
-The therapist will develop a treatment program, including exercise, to help maintain your loved one's current abilities, which also has the effect of reducing the burden on the caregiver.
+The therapist will develop a treatment program, including exercise, to help maintain your loved one's current abilities, which also has the effect of reducing the burden when caring for someone with Alzheimer's.
 A person does not need to remember having engaged in an exercise program to reap the benefits of exercise – they just have to participate.

 In the late stages, the role of physical, occupational and speech therapies change yet again.
 Rehabilitation therapists can recommend and help you obtain a custom wheelchair to maximize comfort and function for seating and positioning.
 Skilled therapists can also help prevent and manage the shortening of muscles or joints, and train you in overall care for your family member at the end-stages, including proper feeding.

 Speech-language pathologists have a primary role in the assessment, diagnosis and treatment of swallowing disorders associated with dementia.
 These specialists also can assess a person's cognitive and communication abilities and recommend strategies to help manage difficulties.

-Rehabilitation services have much to offer at all stages of dementia process to maximize function, manage day-to-day activities, reduce caregiver stress and improve the quality of life for all.
+Rehabilitation services have much to offer at all stages of dementia to maximize function, manage day-to-day activities, reduce caregiver stress and improve the quality of life for all.